Frequently asked questions

 Q) What is the Form 1095-B?

 A) Form 1095-B is an IRS document that shows you had health insurance coverage considered Minimum Essential Coverage during the last tax year.
 As part of the Affordable Care Act, the IRS requires most people to obtain health coverage that meets this requirement for the given tax year.
 This is called the “individual mandate.”
 People who do not have health coverage that meets the requirement may have to pay a federal tax penalty for being “uninsured.”
-If you are required to file taxes, keep this form with your tax forms as proof of health coverage for the 2017 tax year.
-You do not need this form to file your taxes.
-You or your tax preparer will use the information on the form as proof of health coverage for the tax year.
+If you are required to file taxes, keep this form with your tax documentation as proof of health coverage for the 2018 tax year.
+You do not need the form to file your taxes.

 Q) What information is included on the enclosed Form 1095-B?